 3. Details for 1915(b)(4)FFS selective contracting programs: Please describe how the State assures provider capacity has not been negatively impacted by the selective contracting program.
-Also, please provide a detailed capacity analysis of the number of beds (by type, per facility) - for facility programs, or vehicles (by type, per contractor) - for non-emergency transportation programs, needed per location to assure sufficient capacity under the waiver program.
-This analysis should consider increased enrollment and/or utilization expected under the waiver.

-B. Capacity Standards (6 of 6)

-Additional Information.
-Please enter any additional information not included in previous pages:

-C. Coordination and Continuity of Care Standards (1 of 5)

-1. Assurances for MCO, PIHP, or PAHP programs

-The State assures CMS that it complies with section 1932(c)(1)(A)(i) of the Act and 42 CFR 438.206 Availability of Services; in so far as these requirements are applicable.
+Also, please provide a detailed capacity analysis of the number of beds (by type, per facility) - for facility programs, or vehicles (by type, per contractor) - for rgency transportation programs, needed per location to assure sufficient capacity under the waiver program. ysis should consider increased enrollment and/or utilization expected under the waiver.
+Section A: Pr rogram Description Part II: Acce SS B. Capacity S Standards (6 of 6) Additional Info rmation.
+Please enter any additional information not included in previous pages: \$\tag{\tag{\tag{\tag{\tag{\tag{\tag{ Section A: Pr rogram Description Part II: Acce SS C. Coordinat ion and Continuity of Care Standards (1 of 5) 1.
+Assurance ces for MCO, PIHP, or PAHP programs ✓ The State assures CMS that it complies with section 1932(c)(1)(A)(i) of the Act and 42 CFR 438.206 Availability of Services; in so far as these requirements are applicable.
 The State seeks a waiver of a waiver of section 1902(a)(4) of the Act, to waive one or more of more of the regulatory requirements listed above for PIHP or PAHP programs.

-Please identify each regulatory requirement for which a waiver is requested, the managed care program(s) to which the waiver will apply, and what the State proposes as an alternative requirement, if any:

-☑ The CMS Regional Office has reviewed and approved the MCO, PIHP, or PAHP contracts for compliance with the provisions of section 1932(c)(1)(A)(i) of the Act and 42 CFR 438.206 Availability of Services.
+Please identify each regulatory requirement for which a waiver is requested, the managed care program(s) to which the waiver will apply, and what the State proposes as an alternative requirement, if any: \Diamond ✓ The CMS Regional Office has reviewed and approved the MCO, PIHP, or PAHP contracts for compliance with the provisions of section 1932(c)(1)(A)(i) of the Act and 42 CFR 438.206 Availability of Services.
 If this is an initial waiver, the State assures that contracts that comply with these provisions will be submitted to the CMS Regional Office for approval prior to enrollment of beneficiaries in the MCO, PIHP, PAHP, or PCCM.

-C. Coordination and Continuity of Care Standards (2 of 5)

-2. Details on MCO/PIHP/PAHP enrollees with special health care needs.
+Section A: Pr ogram Description Part II: Acce ss C. Coordinat ion and Continuity of Care Standards (2 of 5) 2.
+Details o n MCO/PIHP/PAHP enrollees with special health care needs.